RoGGa-69/ccsdt-scoreboard/README.md

 I've made quite a few tweaks to the webpages to make it integrate with the Crawl Cosplay website: cosplay.kelbi.org

-If you are thinking of forking this repo, I would suggest you fork ebering's since it work out-of-the-box
+If you are thinking of forking this repo, I would suggest you fork ebering's since it works out-of-the-box except for the 2 bonuses which are not setup. (see: middle of csdc.py

 A big thank you to scrubdaddy for helping me figure out what to change in the python scripts.